sgmurphy/wordpress-plugins/unlimited-elements-for-elementor/readme.txt

 * Change: Checkboxes Filter (Pro) - Added 'aria-label' attribute to links.
 This new functionality enhances accessibility by providing descriptive labels for elements.
 * Change: Post Carousel (Pro) - Added 'alt' and 'title' attributes to the image for improved SEO optimization and accessibility.
 * Change: Flip Box Carousel (Pro) - Changed some selectors in CSS to avoid empty items appearing on live page.
-* Change: Underline Animated Button (Free) - Changed <section> tag to <div>.
+* Change: Underline Animated Button (Free) - Changed &lt;section&gt; tag to &lt;div&gt;.
 This update improves the semantic structure of the widget, ensuring better compatibility with various screen readers and accessibility standards.
 * Change: Unlimited Charts (Pro) - Updated the animation option to trigger animation when the chart comes into view instead of upon initial load, improving user experience and visual appeal.
 * Change: Submit Button (Free) - Changed the position of Empty Field Errors to be grouped after the submit button.
 This update enhances the layout and organization of error messages, providing users with a clearer indication of missing information before submission.
 * Change: Post Blocks (Free) - Changed CSS selector for Typography option for better accessibility.
 This update improves the accessibility of the Typography option by using a more descriptive and accessible CSS selector.
 * Change: List Marquee (Pro) - Increased speed limit to 1000.
 This update enhances the speed capabilities of the widget, allowing for faster performance and smoother animations.
-* Change: Checkbox Field (Pro) - Increased accessibility by adding IDs to input elements and "for" attributes to label elements.
+* Change: Checkbox Field (Pro) - Increased accessibility by adding IDs to input elements and &quot;for&quot; attributes to label elements.
 This update improves accessibility by associating labels with their corresponding form controls, making it easier for screen readers and other assistive technologies to interpret and navigate the form.
 * Change: Masonry Gallery (Pro) - Implemented 'Autoplay Video In Lightbox' option.
 This new functionality allows users to enable autoplay for videos displayed within the lightbox, providing a more dynamic and engaging viewing experience.
 * Change: WhatsApp Chat (Pro) - Added 'aria-label' attribute to links.
 This new functionality enhances accessibility by providing descriptive labels for elements.
 * Fix: Number Field (Pro) - Implemented CSS protection from the max-width CSS property.
 This new functionality safeguards against unintended styling conflicts or overrides caused by the max-width property.